stefan-caraiman/packstack-tutorial/README.md

 ~ $ sudo openstack-service restart

 ```
-**IMPORTANT 2:** It might happen that nova.conf virt_type value is set on qemu instead of kvm(Windows instaces won't be able to boot up if that's the case).In that case please do the following:

-**IMPORTANT 3:** Also in case of Windows 10 and server 2016 there are some cpu features that have to be enabled.
-So in nova.conf search for cpu_mode option and set it to host-passthrough.
+**IMPORTANT 3:** In the case of Windows 10 and Windows Server 2016 there are some CPU features that have to be enabled.In nova.conf search for the `cpu_mode` field and set it to host-passthrough.
 Restart the service.

-**IMPORTANT 4:** If you encounter issues with tempest config, you can also generate it as it follows:
+**IMPORTANT 4:** If you encounter issues with generating the tempest config, you can also generate it as it follows:

 ```bash
 #Create your tempest directory and change into it